Climbing Prairie Rose

 Maintenance

 Works on an arbor, pergola or lattice where leaves and stems can get air circulation.
 Prune dead wood and older shoots occasionally, after flowering.
-Propagation: Seed.
+Native habitat: open woodlands and edges, thickets, clearings, pastures, along fences and roadsides.

 Blooms May-August.
-Deep pink flowers that fade to a multihued white.
-Can grow as a rambling shrub or can twine up a tree.
+Can grow as a rambling shrub or twine up a tree.
 Has almost no thorns.
-Bright red fruits called hips follow blooms in the fall.
-Is vulnerable within its area.
-Attracts birds.
+Leaves are divided into 3-5 leaflets which have sharp points.
+Deep pink flowers grow in clusters at the end of stems.
+Bright red fruits, called hips, follow blooms in the fall.